jtrauntvein/cross-platform-build/README.md

 * platform (string, optional): Specifies the platform architecture for the target.
 * cwd (string, optional): Specifies the directory from which the project should be built.
 * msbuild_options (string[], optional): Specifies any extra command line options that should be passed to msbuild.
 This could include environment options that get passed to the compiler.
-* options (object, optional): Specifies the options object generated when this target is created within a sub-project.
+* options (object, required): Specifies the options parameter passed to the makefile.js entry-point.

 The return value of this function will be the object that was allocated to track the state of the target.